Imran Garda

-Imran Garda (born 7 August 1982) is a South African of Indian descent journalist, presenter, and award-winning novelist.
-He was the host of The Newsmakers on TRT World.
+Imran Garda (born 7 August 1982) is a South African journalist, presenter, and novelist.
+The long-running host of The Newsmakers from 2015 to 2020, Garda returned to TRT World in 2022 with the one-on-one interview program The InnerView.
 He was formerly the host of Third Rail on Al Jazeera America based in New York City.
 Garda was also a senior presenter and producer for AJ+, Al Jazeera Media Network's all digital video news channel based in San Francisco.
 Previously, he worked for Al Jazeera English in Doha, Qatar and Washington, DC.
-He also hosted the award-winning show The Stream.
+He also hosted the show The Stream.

 Early career

 Garda's media career began as a sports presenter and reporter for SuperSport in South Africa in 2002.
 He covered mostly cricket and football.
 While at Supersport he was published as a freelance writer on politics—which included a series on Bosnia-Herzegovina ten years after the Yugoslav Wars ended.

-With Al Jazeera

-Garda worked in two different stints at Al Jazeera.